nathan-contino-mongo/java-atlas-example/README.md

 Congratulations!
 You have just connected to MongoDB Atlas using the Java MongoDB Driver!
 Try modifying the code to experiment with the Driver and MongoDB!

-## Debugging
+## Troubleshooting

 Are you having trouble getting connected to your MongoDB Atlas instance?
 Double-check the following:

-1. Have you replaced the `uri` with a valid connection string provided by the Atlas UI?
+1. Have you replaced the `mongoUri` variable with a valid connection string provided by the Atlas UI?

 2. Have you [whitelisted your current IP address](https://docs.atlas.mongodb.com/security-whitelist/) in the Atlas UI?